VIB-PSB/ksrates/doc/source/paralogs_analyses.rst

 Finally, a second round of lognormal mixture model is performed on the remaining *K*:sub:`S` values, using the number of clusters remaining after the filtering.
 Just as before, what is clustered are the medians of the remaining segment pairs.
 The clusters of the *K*:sub:`S` values are then again obtained from the clusters of medians.
 This second clustering step may look (slightly) different from the first clustering result since it starts from a different input median list.

 The plot also includes the rate-corrected divergence lines so to have a mixed plot where it is possible to compare the temporal relationship between the called WGD peaks and the speciation events.
-The final plot is saved in PDF format as ``mixed_species_anchor_N_clusters_corrected.pdf``, where species is the name of the species of interest and N is the number of clusters.
+The final plot is saved in PDF format as ``mixed_species_anchor_N_clusters_corrected.pdf``, where species is the name of the focal species and N is the number of clusters.

 Mixture models